davidcereal/stored-blog/pages/pages-root-folder/index.md

   image: dystopian_thumb2.jpg
   text: 'From super heroes to post-apocolytic societies: How do we react when a genre starts trending?'
 widget3:
-  title: "Download Theme"
+  title: "Predicting Water Pump Functionality in Tanzania"
   url: 'https://github.com/Phlow/feeling-responsive'
-  image: github-303x182.jpg
+  image: waterpump_603x182.jpg
-  text: '<em>Feeling Responsive</em> is totally free and licensed under the MIT License.
-Make it your own and do with it what you want.
-Grab your copy or clone it at GitHub and start your website with it.
-Then tell me via Twitter <a href="http://twitter.com/phlow">@phlow</a>.'
+  text: 'Experimenting with classification models using data from the 'Pump it up' challenge at <em>drivendata.com</em>. '
 permalink: /index.html
 ---